tensorpack/tensorpack/examples/A3C-Gym/README.md

 Some practicical notes:

-1. On machines without huge memory, enabling tcmalloc may keep training throughput more stable.
-2. Occasionally, processes may not get terminated completely.
+1. Occasionally, processes may not get terminated completely.
 It is suggested to use `systemd-run` to run any multiprocess Python program to get a cgroup dedicated for the task.
-3. Training with a significant slower speed (e.g. on CPU) will result in very bad score, probably because of async issues.
+2. Training with a significant slower speed (e.g. on CPU) will result in very bad score, probably because of async issues.

 ### To run a pretrained Atari model for 100 episodes: